Dr2gOnv1mp1re/RISE--PORT-SCANNER/README.md

 # RISE- PORT-SCANNER
-Project 4: Port Scanner Using Python  Problem Statement:  RISE  RISE  Network ports are entry points for services; open or vulnerable  ports can be exploited.
+Project 4: Port Scanner Using Python
+Problem Statement: Network ports are entry points for services; open or vulnerable  ports can be exploited.
 Objective:  Build a port scanner to detect open ports on a given IP address or  website.

 🔍 Simple Port Scanner